mikisvaz/rbbt/_posts/2014-03-17-translating-ids.md

 # Translating IDs

 This post will show how to use the Rbbt workflow `Translation` to translate between identifier formats.
-You will need a working ruby installation, and the gems `rbbt-util`, `rbbt-rest` and `rbbt-sources`.
+You will need a working ruby installation, and a recent version of the gems `rbbt-util`, `rbbt-rest` and `rbbt-sources` (e.g., gem install rbbt-util).

 ## Prepare infrastructure